scottbrady91/scottbrady91/README.md

 I mainly work with C# and ASP.NET Core, but otherwise, I dabble with languages such as Kotlin, Go, and Typescript.

-I sometimes make an appearance on the speaking circuit, whether it's user groups, conferences, or recorded mediums.
+I sometimes make an appearance on the speaking circuit, whether it's user groups, conferences, or recorded.

 👨‍🔧 **Personal site:** https://www.scottbrady91.com